NubsCarson/NubsCarson/README.md

 Started my crypto journey in 2017 at age 13, diving deep into blockchain tech and Web3.
 Been through all the cycles - bull markets, bear markets, and everything in between.
 Now focusing on building tools that actually solve problems in the space.

 ### 💻 My Coding Journey
-- Started learning to code in the beginning of 2024
+- Started learning to code in mid of 2024
 - Self-taught through building real projects
 - Focus on Web3 and AI integration
 - Passionate about creating tools that bring value to the community